MicrosoftDocs/learn/learn-pr/azure/manage-data-assets-in-microsoft-purview-data-catalog/includes/2-browse-search-exercise.md

     1. Refresh - refresh this asset page.
     1. Delete - delete the asset.
 1. **The navigation tabs** inside the asset window provide information views for the asset:
     1. Overview - Provides a summary of basic information about the asset.
-We'll discuss some of these in the next steps.
+We'll discuss some of this information in the next steps.
     1. Properties - metadata bout the asset including modified time and related assets.
     1. Schema - provides the schema of the data, like column names with their classifications, sensitivity labels, and related glossary terms.
     1. Lineage - if the Microsoft Purview account is connected to other data processing and analytics systems, like data factory, lineage of a data asset will be displayed here so users can see where it comes from and how it's used.
     1. Contacts - experts and owners can be assigned to a data asset, and found here under the contacts page.
-    1. Related - other data assets related to this one are listed here.
+    1. Related - other data assets related to this asset are listed here.
-1. **Asset description** is added by data stewards or owners, and should give a description of the contents.
+1. **Asset description** is added by data flight attendant or owners, and should give a description of the contents.
-1. **Classifications** are annotations that can be used to describe an asset or a column, and can be added by data owners and stewards.
+1. **Classifications** are annotations that can be used to describe an asset or a column, and can be added by data owners and flight attendant.
 1. **Schema classifications** are applied to a specific column in the asset during the scanning process.
 1. **The collection path and hierarchy** give context to where a data asset is stored.
 1. **Glossary terms** are business terms created by your organization that provide context for an asset.